JuliaManifolds/Manifolds.jl/docs/src/tutorials/manifold.md

 ## [Goal](@id manifold-tutorial-task)

 As an example, let's implement the sphere, but with a radius $r$.
-Since this radius is a property inherent to the manifold.
+Since this radius is a property inherent to the manifold, it will become a field of the manifold.
 The second information, we want to store is the dimension of the sphere, for example whether it's the 1-sphere, i.e. the circle, represented by vectors $p\in\mathbb R^2$ or the 2-sphere in $\mathbb R^3$.
 Since the latter might be something we want to [dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch) on, we model it as a parameter of the type.

+In general the `struct` of a manifold should provide information about the manifold, which are inherent to the manifold or has to be available without a specific point or tangent vector present.
+This is -- most prominently -- a way to determine the manifold dimension.

-Hence we define
+For our example we define

 ```@example manifold-tutorial
 """